AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 1. Save the `js.txt` file.

 You can refer to the following [custom function](/help/forms/using/assets/customfunction.zip) folder.
-Download and install this folder in your AEM instance.
+Download and install this folder on your AEM instance.

 Now, you can use the custom function in your Adaptive Form by adding the client library.